UK Salary Percentile Calculator 2026/27

 It's less useful for household or joint-finance decisions (use household-income sources from the ONS instead), for legal or benefits-related thresholds, or as a precise ranking to the exact pound.
 The HMRC benchmarks are rounded, refreshed annually, and based on taxpayers — not the full adult population.

-If you want to go further, open a dedicated threshold page — top 50%, top 25%, top 10%, top 5% or top 1% — for a full breakdown of what that band looks like after tax, NI, and the marginal rate quirks that cluster around £50,270, £100,000 and £125,140.
-Above that, the rail also shows guide markers for the top 0.5% and top 0.1%, which are useful when you want a feel for how sharply pay stretches once you move beyond the top 1%.
+If you want to go further, open a dedicated threshold page — top 50%, top 25%, top 10%, top 5%, top 3%, top 2% or top 1% — for a full breakdown of what that band looks like after tax, NI, and the marginal rate quirks that cluster around £50,270, £100,000 and £125,140.
+Above that, the rail also shows guide markers for the top 0.5% and top 0.1%.
+These are approximate context points informed by historic IFS analysis and internal interpolation rather than official HMRC percentile thresholds.

 UK income benchmark table